 We have developed a shallow water simulator in Python that utilizes the GPU for computational performance.
 To access the GPU, there are today several different programming languages and models, and two popular choices are Nvidia CUDA and OpenCL.
 CUDA is a propritary language that can run only on NVIDIA GPUs, whilst OpenCL is an open standard available for GPUs from several vendors, in addition to other architectures such as Intel CPUs and FPGAs.

 In this paper, we report our experiences using both pyCUDA and pyOpenCL for computational science.
 There are benefits to both approaches, and we summarize and compare some of these in a table.
 We compare achieved performance of equivalent code, availability and maturity of tools and the development ecosystems, and other relevant metrics.

 A. R. Brodtkorb.

-Using planning boards for supervision, in preparation, 2018.
+Using planning boards for supervision, Preprint available, 2018.

 Supervision of students can often require a significant mental effort from the

 supervisor to be effective for the students.
 When supervising one or two students it

 is relatively easy to remember the context for each students work from one meeting

 to the next.
 However, with a large number of students the mental complexity of the